Commonwealth Assoc of School Administrators (CASA)

 Spousal surcharge: Employees covering a spouse or domestic partner on their Medical coverage will be required to sign an Attestation of Spousal/Domestic Partner Form verifying his/her spouse or same-sex life partner eligibility for employer health coverage.
 If your spouse/domestic partner qualifies for employer health coverage, you will be subject to a surcharge.

-Effective January 1, 2020, Cigna Dental will replace United Concordia.
+Effective January 1, 2020, Cigna Dental replaced United Concordia.
 More information is available at https://www.philasd.org/benefits/home/cigna-dental/.

 This benefit is provided at no cost to you.
 With most plans, you pay a percentage of the cost for a procedure and your insurer pays a percentage.
 Using a network provider maximizes your benefit.
 How these percentages are determined depends on the types of dental services covered.